-Pentana allows us to create scorecards, trend dashboards and performance portals, aligned to our strategic priorities.
+Ideagen Risk enables the creation of scorecards, trend dashboards and performance portals aligned to our strategic priorities.
 Performance scorecards and trend dashboards on the Council Plan and Committee Delivery and Improvement Plans will be monitored and actioned by the CMT at appropriate intervals depending on the nature of the Plan, whilst Service Plan performance will be monitored by the Senior Management Team on a quarterly basis.